dbbarkley/Project-1/README.md

 # Project-1

 # FoodFlix
-An app to search recipes and then get a movie suggestion based on recipe search.
+An app to search recipes and then get a movie suggestion based on movie genre selection.

 # APIs used:
 <li>Edamame</li>